 By 1869, the beach in front of the lighthouse had mostly disappeared, and the gulf was starting to threaten the tower.
-The Lighthouse Board requested $5,000 to build a jetty to stabilize the beach, but a sum of only $2,000 was granted.
-That amount was deemed insufficient for any kind of protective measure, and no action was taken.
+The Lighthouse Board requested $5,000 in 1875 to build a jetty to stabilize the beach, but a sum of only $2,000 was granted.
+That amount was deemed insufficient for any kind of protective measure, and no action was taken, even though the sea was washing the base of the tower during high tides.
 The report of the Lighthouse Board in 1881 details the dire condition of the tower: “The sea has been encroaching on this tower until its base is in the water.
-Brush mattresses were made, pinned down to the sand with small iron screw piles, covered with sand and occasionally blocks of concrete, to further check such encroachment, but the almost constant surf, beating against the mattresses, tore them to pieces.
+Brush mattresses were made, pinned down to the sand with small iron screw piles, covered with sand and occasionally blocks of concrete, to further check such encroachment, but the almost constant surf, beating against the mattresses, tore them into pieces.
 An appropriation for a new tower, further inland is much needed.
 It is recommended that a skeleton iron tower be erected; then if the sea again encroaches, it could be taken down and reerected."

 In 1883, $35,000 was granted to build an iron skeleton tower as requested by the Lighthouse Board.
 The tower was fabricated in the North, and then loaded on a ship for its journey to the cape.
 En route, the ship went down along Florida’s west coast, but fortunately the wreck was in shallow water, and most of the material was salvageable.
 Work on the two keeper’s dwellings and the lighthouse began in September 1884 and was completed the following February, except for the installation of the lens and illuminating apparatus.
 The tower’s third-order Fresnel lens was first lit on June 30, 1885, showing alternate red and white flashes spaced by thirty seconds.